Admissions Requirements and Process

 Program and Pre-Application Test Requirements

-The Department of Aerospace Engineering requires a GPA of 3.00 on a 4.00 scale (A=4) for previous B.S. degree and graduate work.
+The Department of Aerospace Engineering requires a GPA of 3.0 on a 4.0 scale (A=4) for the last two years of undergraduate work and any graduate work completed.
 However, having a GPA higher than the minimum is no guarantee of admission.
 Also applicants having an MS degree generally must meet a higher standard.

 Education Background Requirements